bkelemen56/tidy-data/README.md

 Tidy data set | Description
 ------------- | -----------
-`tidy_data_1.txt` | Contains the measurements that compute the mean and standard deviation for each measurement `tidy_data_2.txt` | Contains the average of each variable for each activity and each subject from the first tidy data set. **This is the final result of this tidy data project.**
+`tidy_data_1.txt` | Contains the measurements from the raw data that compute the mean and standard deviation for each measurement
+`tidy_data_2.txt` | Contains the average of each variable for each activity and each subject from the first tidy data set. **This is the final result of this tidy data project.**

 ## References